 Budget: Free – $4500+

 Ebooks or tutorials, which are sometimes referred to as gated content, work in tandem with blogs.
-As visitors comb through your blog, they can be directed to a download one of your free resources.
+As visitors comb through your blog, they can be directed to download one of your free resources.
 In exchange, you might require an email sign-up, which will allow you to contact them via email in the future with updates about related content they may like to read.

-You can either write these posts or ebooks yourself (which will only cost you time), or hire a freelancer.
+You can write these ebooks yourself (which will only cost you time), or hire a freelancer.
 Professional freelance writers are often paid by word count, which can lead to ebooks or in-depth guides costing $4500 or more.
 Ebooks and gated online guides will typically have several thousand words, as well as professional graphics.

 Essentially free to create with Google’s alternative to PowerPoint, a slideshow presentation is a cost-effective way to create content.
 They’re easy to make, navigate, and share.
 They also have a nice mix of visuals and text to keep viewers engaged.

 You can utilize this form to create educational guides, portfolio galleries, lists of items, or even just inspirational quotes relevant to our niche/audience.